Hala-H/StudentRecruitmentSystem/README.md

 ## Copyright and License

 All copyrights reserved to their owners.
-For more details, check the LICENSE
+For more details, check the LICENSE.

 Copyright 2013-2020 Start Bootstrap LLC.
 Code released under the [MIT](https://github.com/StartBootstrap/startbootstrap-resume/blob/gh-pages/LICENSE) license.